-8.2.1 The tentative schedule of air, water, ecology and landscape & visual monitoring for the next three months is presented in Annex F. The environmental monitoring will be conducted at the same monitoring locations in this reporting month.
-The monitoring programme has been reviewed and was considered as adequate to cater the nature of works to be undertaken.
+- 8.2.1 The tentative schedule of air, water, ecology and landscape & visual monitoring for the next two months is presented in Annex F. The environmental monitoring will be conducted at the same monitoring locations in this reporting month.
+The monitoring programme has been reviewed and was considered as adequate to cater the nature of works to be undertaken. - 8.2.2 The construction phase will be ended in December 2007.
+Post-monitoring will be carried out in January 2008.
+The operation phase will be commenced in February 2008.
+ET and IEC service for the construction EM&A will be completed in January 2008.